 When this method returns, contains the DateTime value equivalent to the date and time contained in s, if the conversion succeeded, or MinValue if the conversion failed.
-The conversion fails if the s parameter is a null reference (Nothing in Visual Basic), or does not contain a valid string representation of a date and time.
+The conversion fails if the s parameter is a null reference (Nothing in Visual Basic), is an empty string (""), or does not contain a valid string representation of a date and time.
 This parameter is passed uninitialized.

-The TryParse method is similar to the Parse method, except that the TryParse method does not throw an exception if the conversion fails.
+The method is similar to the DateTime.Parse(String) method, except that the method does not throw an exception if the conversion fails.

 The string s is parsed using formatting information in the current DateTimeFormatInfo object, which is supplied implicitly by the current thread culture.

-This method attempts to ignore unrecognized data and parse s completely.
-It ignores unrecognized data if possible and fills in missing month, day, and year information with the current time.
+This method tries to ignore unrecognized data, if possible, and fills in missing month, day, and year information with the current date.
 If s contains only a date and no time, this method assumes the time is 12:00 midnight.
+If s includes a date component with a two-digit year, it is converted to a year in the current culture's current calendar based on the value of the Calendar.TwoDigitYearMax property.
 Any leading, inner, or trailing white space character in s is ignored.
 The date and time can be bracketed with a pair of leading and trailing NUMBER SIGN characters ('#', U+0023), and can be trailed with one or more NULL characters (U+0000).

-The s parameter must contain the representation of a date and time in one of the formats described in the DateTimeFormatInfo class.Notes to Callers: Formatting is influenced by properties of the current DateTimeFormatInfo object, which by default are derived from the Regional and Language Options item in Control Panel.
-One reason the TryParse method can unexpectedly throw FormatException is if the current DateTimeFormatInfo.DateSeparator and DateTimeFormatInfo.TimeSeparator properties are set to the same value.
+Formatting is influenced by properties of the current DateTimeFormatInfo object, which by default are derived from the Regional and Language Options item in Control Panel.
+The TryParse method can unexpectedly fail and return False if the current DateTimeFormatInfo.DateSeparator and DateTimeFormatInfo.TimeSeparator properties are set to the same value.